Cresent Hardy

 Cresent Leo Hardy (born June 23, 1957) is an American politician and businessman who served as the U.S. representative for from 2015 to 2017.
 A member of the Republican Party, he previously served in the Nevada Assembly from 2010 to 2014.

-Hardy unseated one-term Democratic incumbent Steven Horsford in 2014, then lost his own bid for reelection in the 2016 general election to Democratic challenger Ruben Kihuen.
+Hardy unseated one-term Democratic incumbent Steven Horsford in 2014, then lost his own bid for re-election in the 2016 general election to Democratic challenger Ruben Kihuen.
 Kihuen then retired after one term due to sexual misconduct allegations, so Hardy ran for his old seat in 2018, losing to Horsford in a rematch.
 Hardy later ran unsuccessfully for Nevada's 1st congressional district in the 2022 election.

 Early life and education

 Hardy graduated from Virgin Valley High School and Dixie State College.

 Business career

 Since leaving college, Hardy has pursued a career in business.
 He is a partial owner of properties in Alaska and Utah as well as in and around Mesquite, Nevada.
 Prior to entering Congress, he was a partner in a construction company.
 He was also one of several owners of Mesquite's Falcon Ridge Golf Course, which he personally designed.

 Hardy began his career in government by serving as the public works director in Mesquite, Nevada.
 He then became a member of the Virgin Valley Water District and a member of the Mesquite City Council.
 He was elected to the Nevada State Assembly in 2010.